-Darell was hunched over his desk, lazily watching the screen in front of him.
-He had bags under his eyes.
-On his desk, there were the packagings' of various eatables lying around messily.
-He was sipping on some fruit juice through a straw.
+Darell’s hunched over his desk, lazily watching the screen in front of him.
+He has bags under his eyes.
+On his desk, there are the packagings of various eatables lying around messily.
+He’s sipping on some fruit juice through a straw.

-His job was simple.
+His job is simple.
 Keep a lookout for any distress signals, and then assign nearby Sentinels over to that location.
-It was also boring.
-It was rare for anytthing interesting to come up.
+It is also boring.
+It is rare for anything interesting to come up.

 Beacon at coordinates 176A-563S.
 Tag identified as the Architect.